mzpqnxow/edgerouter-vpn-failover/README.md

 # edgerouter-vpn-failover
 Ubiquiti EdgeRouter configuration file and script(s) to perform auto-failover and Fallback when using a VPN

+## Why, when there's a wizard?

+The Wizard doesn't work when you introduce a VPN into the equation.
+The key things here seem to be tweaks in the `*.ovpn` file as well as the script.
+I am not claiming that I have written some magic configuration from scratch, but this did take me several hours to get working as desired so I thought I would share.
+Hope it is helpful.

 ## Notes for UBNT Firmware v1.10.1

 Per UBNT engineers, there is a bug in v1.10.1 that should be resolved like this: